-Add your Paypal and tax details in the Price List Default section of Workspace Settings.
-(That's to ensure you're complying with your tax obligations, and so we can pay out your profits!)
+Link to your Stripe account and enter your tax details in the Price List Default section of Workspace Settings.
+(That's to ensure you're complying with your tax obligations, and so you can collect payment on your sales!)

 Step 4.
 Add your branding and social links

 Your logo will appear on the main website/client portal pages and in your shopping cart, as well as in the automated emails that Print Shop sends your clients.
 You should also add your social media handles, as these will display in the footer of your website and in any emails sent out.

 Step 5.
 Ensure your files are ready for print